cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 ### Configure SRv6 L3VPN on xrd07

-We'll start with **xrd07** as it will need a pair of static routes for reachability to **Rome's** "40" and "50" network prefixes (loopback ips that the container-ips.sh script configured in lab_1).
+We'll start with **xrd07** as it will need a pair of static routes for reachability to **Rome's** "40" and "50" network prefixes (loopback interfaces).
 Later we'll create SRv6-TE steering policies for traffic to the "40" and "50" prefixes:

 > [!NOTE]
 > All of the below commands are also available in the *`quick config doc`* [HERE](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_2/lab_2_quick_config.md)